jsenv/core/docs/exploring/readme.md

 `explorableConfig` parameter is an object used to configure what files are explorable in your project.
 This is an optional parameter with a default value configured to match list a subset of html files.
 The exact value can be found in [src/jsenvExplorableConfig.js](../../src/jsenvExplorableConfig.js).

-This parameter must be an object composed of other object where keys are relative or absolute urls.
+This parameter must be an object composed of other objects where keys are relative or absolute urls.
 These urls are allowed to contain `*` and `**` that will be used for pattern matching as documented in https://github.com/jsenv/jsenv-url-meta#pattern.

 Each group declared in `explorableConfig` are turned into tabs in jsenv exploring index page.
 These tabs are here to regroup files that goes together.
 For instance you might want to have a tab for source files and one for test files.